thamiavicente/catbike/README.md

 ### What is it?
 <p>While doing a course about Bootstrap, I made this website for a imaginary bike shop.</p>

-### What does it?
+### What has it?
-- Home page with texts, videos, maps and interactive images about the petshop
-- Buttons interactive buttons, and description of what the petshop does in services page
+- Search field
+- Drop/Horizontal/Vertical navigation bar
+- Carousel
+- Scrollspy text
+- Cards
+- Modal
+- Jumbotron
-- Contact page with form and opening hours
+- Contact form

 ## :computer: Deploy
 [Deploy](https://thamiavicente.github.io/catbike/)